How to save money when traveling Europe?

 You can also create alerts on Skyscanner as well.
 I usually create alerts for the city I want to fly to, then receive emails when there’s a good deal.

-7. Compare train, bus, and plane prices while traveling within Europe
+7. Compare train, bus, and plane prices when traveling within Europe

 Some budget airlines I usually take are